Updated November 17, 2019

 We could leave Kacang at a boarding house and sponsor her boarding costs and sterilization until one of the organizations could help us find an adopter, but we were told the timeline would be unpredictable and that she wasn’t likely to be adopted if all her fur didn’t grow back.
 Or, we could look into bringing her back home.

 Bringing a Bali dog home to the US

 Bali currently has a closed door policy on animals (due to the rabies outbreak) but professional companies can bypass this by taking pets through Jakarta first (this is illegal to do yourself) but that adds to the process and its costs.
-We’ve already booked the remainder of our world trip, but the timing works out that Kacang will require one more month in Bali for her rabies vaccine to take effect, so we’ll be heading home about the same time.
-We’d love to bring Kacang home to California with us, but cannot do it alone: we started a GoFundMe to help cover her export costs, if you can help at all, it would mean the world to us and Kacang.
+We’d already booked the remainder of our world trip, but the timing worked out that Kacang would require one more month in Bali for her rabies vaccine to take effect, so we would be heading home about the same time.

 Requirements for importing dog from Bali to USA*